retsyx/amity/README.md

 Amity is designed to work with a traditional setup centered around a receiver.
 For example, a TV connected to a receiver output, and various playback devices (i.e. media streamers, blu-ray devices, and game consoles) connected to the receiver's inputs.
 When changing the source, the input is changed on the receiver.
 HDMI-CEC only allows the designated TV to select arbitrary sources.
 TVs will not heed source selection commands from any other device.
 As a result, Amity will not be able to control sources connected directly to a TV, including built-in smart TV apps.
 Similarly, Amity does not support HDMI ARC/eARC.
 If you use smart TV apps or connect devices, other than a receiver, directly to the TV inputs, Amity is not for your system.

-HDMI-CEC is a terrible control protocol.
+HDMI-CEC is a fickle protocol.
 Different equipment manufacturers implement it in often incompatible ways.
 Some HDMI devices don't support HDMI-CEC at all.
-HDMI-CEC devices often behave unpredictably, and it can be an endless source of headaches.
-HDMI-CEC is arbitrary, and capricious.
-Using HDMI-CEC for anything is a very bad idea.

-At present, Amity can be considered a proof of concept because of the limited set of equipment it has been tested with.
+As a result, at present, Amity can be considered a proof of concept because of the limited set of equipment it has been tested with.
 It works for me.
 It may work flawlessly with your equipment, or it may very well not.
 There may be ways to fix issues you encounter, and there may not.
 As Amity is tested with more equipment, its utility will become clearer.

 Equipment that is known to be compatible with Amity: